Annette Lewis Phinazee: Legacy

 Phinazee died on September 17, 1983, in Durham, North Carolina.
+Her daughter, Ramona Hoage Edelin (born 1945), became an academic and activist who helped popularize use of the term "African American."

 In 1984 the Annette Lewis Phinazee Award was established at the NCCU School of Library and Information Sciences.
 The award was conceived as a memorial to her work to improve the people of North Carolina's access to African-American children's literature and is awarded each year to an individual or organization doing similar work.
 She was posthumously awarded the North Carolina Library Association's Distinguished Service Award in 1989.